Asa Danforth Jr.: Recognition and memorials

 Danforth Avenue, a major east-end thoroughfare in Toronto, in turn lends its name to the main east-west TTC Bloor-Danforth subway line (1966).
+Colonel Danforth Trail is a short residential road beginning south of Highway 2A at Lawson Road to a cul de sac near Meadowvale Road and Lawrence Avenue East.

 A Glenora Road which closely follows Danforth's 1802 path to Trenton was designated part of the Loyalist Parkway (1984).
 Asa Danforth Sr. didn't raise any Loyalists, but the road connects by ferry to an established 1784 Loyalist colonisation road through Bath to Kingston.